meson800/simpit-controller/Doc/Simpit-Controller/SimpitMFD.md

 * Button 13 simulates SEL
 * Button 14 simulates MNU

-If the forth integer is 1, then that event triggers a mouse down event.
+If the fourth integer is 1, then that event triggers a mouse down event.
-If the forth integer is 0, then that event triggers a mouse up event.
+If the fourth integer is 0, then that event triggers a mouse up event.
-If there is no forth integer, then a mouse click event is triggered.
+If there is no fourth integer, then a mouse click event is triggered.

 Example:
 ```